Pride of Calais: New vessels at Dover

 After just a week laid up at Calais, Pride of Calais returned to a freight service, while underwent annual overhaul and inspection in Falmouth.
 Following the liquidation of SeaFrance at the end of 2011, demand for P&O services increased and Pride of Calais remained in service primarily as a freight ferry but operating in passenger service during refit and peak periods.
 At the beginning of March 2012, Pride of Calais underwent annual refit in Falmouth, re-entering service at Dover on Friday 23 March.
 She remained in service until October 2012 when it was announced that she would be withdrawn from the route.

-Following the return of from charter to a wind farm, Pride of Calais made her final sailing from Calais at 14:50 on Saturday 20 October 2012, arriving in Dover at 15:20.
+Following the return of European Seaway from charter to a wind farm, Pride of Calais made her final sailing from Calais at 14:50 on Saturday 20 October 2012, arriving in Dover at 15:20.
 After unloading her final passengers and freight, she moved to Dover Cruise Terminal 2 and on to the Eastern Arm.
 She de-stored and sailed for Tilbury arriving at around 1600 on Tuesday 23 October 2012.